ThinkBig-Data/Python/Task_list/Task-November.md

 # :memo: Description :
-Task are bsically a simple hackerrank problem assigned to a contributor once per month.
+Task are a simple hackerrank problem assigned to a contributor once per month.

-They have to submit their PR's containing **Solutions with Several Test Cases** by the end of the month to continue thier membership in ThinkBig Data Github Dev Team  :innocent:
+Contributors have to submit their PR's containing **Solutions with Several Test Cases** by the end of the week to continue thier membership in
+ThinkBig Data Github Dev Team  :innocent:

+Deadline : 10 Nov'2019

 # Task :